 Accessibility to Emergency Information on Television

-FCC rules require broadcasters and cable operators to make local emergency information accessible to persons who are deaf or hard of hearing, and to persons who are blind or have visual disabilities.
-This rule means that emergency information must be provided both aurally and in a visual format.
+FCC rules require broadcasters and cable operators to make local emergency information accessible in English to persons who are deaf or hard of hearing, and to persons who are blind or have visual disabilities.
+This rule means that emergency information must be provided in both audio and visual formats.

 What qualifies as emergency information?

-Emergency information about a current emergency is information intended to help protect life, health, safety or property.
-Examples include, but are not limited to:
+Emergency information is intended to help protect life, health, safety or property.
+Examples include:

 Making emergency information accessible

-For persons who are blind or visually impaired, emergency information provided in the video portion of a regularly scheduled newscast or a newscast that interrupts regular programming must be made accessible through an aural description of emergency information in the main audio.
-If the emergency information is being provided visually during regular programming through screen crawls or scrolls, for example, it must be accompanied by an aural tone and made accessible through the use of a secondary audio stream, such as a radio.
-The aural tone will alert persons with vision disabilities that the broadcaster is providing emergency information and they should tune to the secondary audio stream for more information.
+For persons who are blind or visually impaired, emergency information provided in the video portion of a regularly scheduled newscast or a newscast that interrupts regular programming must be made accessible through an audio description of emergency information.
+If the emergency information is provided visually during regular programming through screen crawls or scrolls, for example, it must be accompanied by an audio tone and made accessible through the use of the television channel’s secondary audio stream.
+The tone will alert persons with vision disabilities that the broadcaster is providing emergency information and they should tune to the secondary audio stream for more information.

-The information provided visually and aurally must include critical details regarding the emergency and how to respond.
-Examples of critical details include:
+The information provided visually and aurally must include critical details regarding the emergency and how to respond, such as:

 In determining whether particular details need to be presented visually and aurally, programmers may rely on their own good faith judgments.